TempleRAIL/drl_vo_nav/README.md

 ![sending_goal_demo](demos/3.sending_goal_demo.gif "sending_goal_demo")

 ### Deploy on a hardware robot or other simulator for application or evaluation:
-* take the Jackal robot equipped with a Zed2 camera and a hokuyo lidar as an example:
+* take the Jackal robot equipped with a ZED2 camera and a Hokuyo lidar as an example, where the ZED2 camera can directly provide pedestrian tracking information:
 You can deploy our DRL-VO control policy using either a standalone installation or a Singularity container.
 ```
 roscd drl_vo_nav
-cd ..
 git checkout -b deploy
 cd ../..
 catkin_make